xiaxinmeng/xiaxinmeng.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student in the Department of Computer Science and Technology at Nanjing University.
+I am a Ph.D. student in the Department of Computer Science and Technology at Nanjing University (State Key Laboratory for Novel Software Technology).
 Before that, I obtained my Bachelor.
 Degree from Jilin University in 2016.
 My research interests lay on the quality assurance of complex software systems and the implementation of reliable software infrastructure.